Slluxx/magiskPatchScript/README.md

 - Find a proper name for this script
 - Make an actual good readme
 - Refine script
+- windows / linux binary so python does not have to be installed
+- gui for noobs

 ## Thanks to: